 For treatment of orthopedic injuries, you can get the care and the expertise of a Henry Ford orthopedic specialist at an Orthopedic Walk-In Clinic.
 There’s no need for an appointment or physician referral (unless required by insurance), and you will only be charged for an office visit.

 Tennis elbow.
 Golfer’s elbow.
 Elbow bursitis.
 Clearly, in the sports world, the elbow has it rough.
 That’s why our sports medicine experts at Henry Ford have spent decades researching and studying injuries commonly suffered by throwing athletes.
-In fact, Henry Ford Health System staff members have conducted and published some of the most definitive research for patients requiring advanced elbow treatment, especially Tommy John Surgery.
+In fact, Henry Ford Health staff members have conducted and published some of the most definitive research for patients requiring advanced elbow treatment, especially Tommy John Surgery.
 So if you’re suffering from elbow pain, and it’s disrupting your game, our top-rated orthopedic specialists can help you heal to peak performance.

 When to see a doctor